CodeYourFuture/CYF-Group-Projects/README.md

 When you complete the project, we'll expect to be able to clone the `master` branch of your group repository, run `node app.js`, and get the correct output for each line.

+Once each task has been completed, you may notice that you run the same code for different tasks.
+As a group, discuss [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
+Can you improve your code so that you are not repeating yourself?

 Be sure to alert the mentors when you have finished so that we can review it.